HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 The major content of our repo are:

-* `Two Robots Topology Graph`: contains the code for building our GNN model for two robots.
+* `Two Robots Topology Graph`: code for building our GNN model for two robots.
-* `Real Topology Graph`: contains the code for building our scalable robust GNN model.
+* `Real Topology Graph`: code for building our scalable robust GNN model.
-* `Reinforcement Learning`: contains the code for building our custom gym environment, and DQN model powered by GNN.
+* `Reinforcement Learning`: code for building our custom gym environment & DQN model powered by GNN.

 Note: please check the `README` of each repository to dive deeper into the code and be able to replicate our results